captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 ## Promiscuous Mode

 Promiscuous mode is a mode of operation on a NIC where traffic for all hosts on the network is accepted, and not just traffic destined for that specific NIC.
 When running tools such as Wireshark or Zeek, the NIC has to be in promiscuous mode, otherwise you're just going to see traffic from your NSM box.
-When you try do do this on a VMware Workstation VM, you get the following message:
+When you try to do this on a VMware Workstation VM, you get the following message:

 ![VMware Promsicuous Mode Error](/img/prom-error.png)